Gerostathos/Adaptive-Agentic-LLM-Pipeline-for-Semantic-Table-Annotation/README.md

 - DBpedia
 - Wikidata

-Knowledge Graph lookup is used to retrieve structured entity and type candidates.
+Knowledge Graph lookup retrieves structured entity and type candidates.

-The LLM is then used to select the most suitable candidate based on table context.
+The LLM then selects the most suitable candidate using the cell value, column information, row context, and surrounding table evidence.

 The relevant implementation is located in: